PeterCamilleri/CX16/docs/vm_id.md

 While the code could be copied from ROM into RAM, this complicates matters more than necessary.
 A simpler alternative exists and is our next candidate.

+One last thing, the modified _jmp_ instruction represents additional system state that may need to be saved/restored in some multi-tasking designs and interrupt service routines.
+Assuming those things are to be supported.

 [Back to the Top](#the-vm-instruction-decoder)

 ### Acheron C